- Capital: N'Djamena

 The Sahelian Region

 Throughout the hot and dry period; during April and May, average high climates commonly rise to 40Â°C and higher.
-The southern area of Sahel features precipitation that is adequate to allow a crop manufacture on dried out land.
+The southern area of Sahel features precipitation that is adequate to allow crop manufacture on dried-out land.
 Numerous farmers throughout the area unite survival agriculture with the raising of sheep, cattle, goats and poultry.

 Unlike the Saharan and Sahelian regions which are rather arid areas; the Soudanian region is fairly humid.
 The zone includes southern areas such as Salamat, Moyen-Chari, Mayo-Kebbi, Logone Oriental, Logone Occidental and Tandjile.
 The wet season commences in April and concludes in October bringing anywhere between 750mm to 1250mm of rainfall every year.
 In Moundou, daytime climates range from 27Â°C in the coldest month of January to 40Â°C or higher in the summer months of March to May.

 The zone of the Soudanian is primarily Savannah or partially flat plains combined with a blend of tropical or subtropical vegetation.
 The growth of grasses and woodlands throughout the rainy season is vibrant but tend to die and turn brown during the four to five months of dryness throughout November to March.